Finance & Accounting Field Operations Security Asset-Based Lending

-Protecting Sensitive Financial Data in the Field: How a Leading Field Examination Firm Secured Its Consultants
+Protecting Sensitive Financial Data Across the Globe: How ABLC Secured Its Field Examination Team

 Client Overview

-The nature of the work is inherently mobile.
-Consultants travel to client locations — warehouses, corporate offices, regional headquarters, and manufacturing facilities — and spend days or weeks working on-site, connected to the client's own network infrastructure or whatever internet access is available at the location.
-They routinely handle some of the most sensitive financial data in the private sector: accounts receivable aging reports, inventory valuations, bank reconciliations, borrower financial statements, and lender credit documentation.
+The nature of ABLC's work is inherently mobile and inherently global.
+Examiners travel to client locations — warehouses, corporate offices, manufacturing facilities, and regional headquarters — across the United States and internationally in Ireland, Mexico, Australia, India, and the Caribbean.
+On every engagement, they are connected to whatever network is available at the client site, while handling accounts receivable aging reports, inventory valuations, bank reconciliations, borrower financial statements, and lender credit documentation.

-Protecting that data — data that belongs to both the borrowing businesses and the lenders who retain the firm — is a professional and contractual obligation that the firm takes seriously.
+Protecting that data — data that belongs to both the borrowing businesses and the lenders who retain ABLC — is a professional and contractual obligation that the firm has upheld for nearly four decades.
+As the threat landscape targeting financial data has intensified, maintaining that standard required a security solution that could keep pace with a global, constantly mobile team.

 The Challenge